ST. JAMES THE GREATER (JULY 25TH)

 On this blessed day, the 25th of July, we celebrate the feast of St. James the Greater, one of the Twelve Apostles, a pillar of the early Church, and cornerstone in the House of Faith.
 St. James, son of Zebedee and Salome, brother of St. John the Theologian, is remembered with reverence and awe, his life a testament to the transformative power of Christ’s call.

 St. James, called from his nets on the Sea of Galilee, responded with immediate zeal, leaving behind his livelihood to follow the Master.
 Alongside Peter and John, he witnessed the Transfiguration, beholding the divine glory of Christ, a foretaste of the Kingdom.
-His fervor and loyalty earned him the epithet "Boanerges," meaning "Son of Thunder," highlighting his passionate and easily angered nature.
+His fervor and loyalty earned him the epithet “Boanerges,” meaning “Son of Thunder,” highlighting his passionate and fiery nature.

 COLLECT